athio92/docker_volume_testing/README.md

 2. Go to this package (`docker_volume_testing`)'s root directory
 3. Build all containers with `docker-compose build`, and start containers using `docker-compose up`
 4. Switch to a new terminal, and get the Container IDs of the three containers you just started using docker images test_services1, 2, and 3 by running `docker ps`
 5. Run this command below to inspect and learn what is exactly the volume type created for each container.
 Compare with docker-compose.yml configuration to understand the syntax.
+(The `grep -A 11 Mounts` simply is used as filter to show 11 lines from where `grep` finds the word "Mounts")

 ```
 docker inspect [container_id] | grep -A 11 Mounts